XML RSS

 • Think out-of-the-box./ Think unconventionally

-2. Tell them the goal of the game is to make the longest human -line (not necessarily straight, although don't tell them taht until you are asked) possible.
-Tell them also that if a link in the line is broken anywhere they will lose the game.
+2. Tell them the goal of the training game is to make the longest human -line (not necessarily straight, although don't tell them that until you are asked) possible.
+Tell them also that if a link in the line is broken anywhere they will lose this training game.

-3. Give them five minutes to brainstorm the material (anything that is available in the room) they will use to complete the task.
+3. Give them five minutes to brainstorm the material (anything that is available in the room) they will use to complete the training game.

 Sign-up For Free E-zine